abi-am/omicss-25/Functional genomics/Genetic variations/varinat_calling/variant_calling_pipeline.md

 ### Step 5: Combine GVCFs
 Once you have GVCF files for both samples, combine them into a single file for joint genotyping:

+⚠️ **NOTE:** This command may take quite a long time to run.
+You can start it to make sure your code works correctly, but you don't need to let it finish.
+The final output files are already available at:
+`/mnt/proj/omicss25/ngs_data_analysis/variant_calling/data/gvcf`
+You can copy them into your working directory if needed.

 ``` bash
 gatk CombineGVCFs \